pudding-tech/mikane/README.md

      - Choose `POSTGRES_USER` and `POSTGRES_PASSWORD` values for the database setup, and ensure these values are reflected in `DB_USER` and `DB_PASSWORD`, respectively.
      - The remaining database variables should be set as follows: `DB_HOST=db`, `DB_PORT=5432`, and `DB_DATABASE=mikane`.

-3. Run backend and automatically create a database ready for use:
+3. Run the backend server, which will automatically create and connect to a ready-to-use database:
     ```bash
     docker compose up
     ```